 Recent research has shed new light on the color of a great white shark and its role in their behavior and ecology.
 Scientists are using advanced imaging techniques and behavioral studies to better understand how sharks perceive their environment and how their coloration influences their interactions with other species.

 Another area of research is the study of shark vision and how it relates to their coloration.
-Sharks have relatively poor color vision compared to humans, but they are highly sensitive to contrast and movement.
+Still, sharks have relatively poor color vision compared to humans, but they are highly sensitive to contrast and movement.
 This suggests that countershading may be more important for breaking up the shark's silhouette than for matching its color to the background.

 Tips and Expert Advice